top of page

 A Distinct Identity

 Welcome to the official online home of the Danbury Republicans!
 We are dedicated to fighting for fiscal responsibility, limited government, an environment which encourages job creation and job growth, and making sure that America remains the greatest torch for freedom in the world!
-Here in Danbury, led by Mayor Joseph Cavo, we have put these Republican principles into action.
+Here in Danbury, we have put these principles into action.

 Danbury Republican Town Committee knows that our strength lies not only in the words we stand by, but most importantly through the actions of our initiatives.
 Our Political Party Organization realized that by working together we could overcome our challenges much more efficiently, and that is why we ultimately decided to launch Danbury Republican Town Committee.